SilkRose/Pony/src/stories/darling-and-date/05-breakfast-and-bonding.md

 The pair had eaten in silence, occasionally trading glances, smiles, and of course, blushes.

-After she finished eating, Fluttershy said, “Thank you, they were delicious.”
+After she finished eating, Fluttershy said, "Thank you, they were delicious."

-Rainbow finished moments later and said, “You're welcome, I'm glad you enjoyed them.”
+Rainbow finished moments later and said, "You're welcome, I'm glad you enjoyed them."

-Fluttershy asked, “Could we go sit on the couch?
-There is something I wanted to talk to you about…”
+Fluttershy asked, "Could we go sit on the couch?
+There is something I wanted to talk to you about…"

-“Sure, I was planning on moving to the couch and talking to you about something there too.
-I'll let you go first,” Rainbow said.
+"Sure, I was planning on moving to the couch and talking to you about something there too.
+I'll let you go first," Rainbow said.

 The pair got up and trotted to the couch, Rainbow sat down first while Fluttershy took the opportunity to sit really close to Rainbow.